dennyh89/kong-mz-mesh-gw-kind/README.md

 ## Configure kumactl and apply defaults

-Target kumactl to new Mesh control-plane and create a default allow-all MeshTraficPolicy to ensure traffic can flow after enabling mTLS (which is a requirement for multi-zone communication).
+Target kumactl to new Mesh control-plane and create a default allow-all MeshTraficPolicy to ensure traffic can flow after enabling mTLS (which is a requirement for multi-zone communication). global-hostnames.yaml creates a HostNameGenerator that creates custom hostnames for services labelled with "with-global-name: true".
+For this to work the mesh needs to have `KUMA_EXPERIMENTAL_GENERATE_MESH_SERVICES=true`(with mesh v 2.8) set in the helm values.yaml.

 ```
   kumactl config control-planes add \